Best Cryptocurrency Funds and ETS in SA Banner

 While crypto ETF margins may not be as large as owning your own crypto tokens, the option to invest in crypto indirectly through ETFs is something that some investors may find appealing.

-What is ETF in cryptocurrency?
+What is an ETF in cryptocurrency?

 Cryptocurrency exchange-traded funds (ETFs) track the price performance of cryptocurrencies by investing in a portfolio linked to their instruments.